-When you expand the connection's name, JDeveloper shows the Presentation Service catalog's folders and the objects stored in the folders.
+When you expand the connection's name, JDeveloper shows the Oracle BI Presentation Catalog's folders and the objects stored in the folders.
 From the folders, you can drag and drop business intelligence objects from the resource palette to the ADF page.